apbendi/forehash/README.md

 1. Navigate to [foreshash.com](https://forehash.com) with a web3 enabled browser and click on "New."
 2. Allow Forehash to access web3 when prompted.
-3. Enter the text to your prediction, along with the ETH amounf for your refundable deposit.
+3. Enter the text to your prediction, along with the ETH amount for your refundable deposit.
 4. Backup your prediction text when prompted.
 5. Reveal your prediction at a date of your choosing to get your deposit back.